 • Information that will help them provide you with workplace accommodations.

-Your employer is not entitled to know what the diagnosis is (i.e., what your medical condition is) or what kind of treatment you are receiving.
+Your employer is not entitled to know the diagnosis (i.e., your medical condition) or what kind of treatment you are receiving.

 Financial Support During Stress or Sick Leave

-If your employment includes insurance coverage for short-term and/or long-term disabilities, you may be entitled to benefits designed to replace a portion of your wages while you’re on leave.
-Rules regarding your short-term vs long-term disability coverage and other guidelines will be stated in the policy, such as:
+If your employment includes insurance coverage for short-term and long-term disabilities, you may be entitled to benefits designed to replace a portion of your wages while on leave.
+Rules regarding your short-term vs long-term disability coverage and other guidelines will be stated in the insurance policy, such as:

 • Eligible conditions.